6Amber6/Adversarial-Parallel-Expert-fusion/README.md

 ## Method

-### Two-Stage Training Pipeline
+### Training Pipeline

+**Parallel methods** (concat, routing_ab, routing_conf) — 2 stages:

 1. **Stage 1 — Expert Pre-training:** Each WideResNet-34-10 sub-network is trained independently on its own class subset, with an additional *unknown* class for out-of-distribution inputs.
 EMA is applied for stabilization.
-2. **Stage 2 — Fusion + Adversarial Training:** Experts are combined via a fusion strategy and fine-tuned end-to-end with adversarial training (TRADES or DKL loss), using a reduced backbone learning rate.
+2. **Stage 2 — Fusion + Adversarial Training:** Expert backbones are frozen, a fusion head (FC or routing mechanism) is added, and the full model is fine-tuned end-to-end with adversarial training (TRADES or DKL loss).

+**Gating methods** (gated) — 3 stages:

+1. **Stage 1 — Expert Pre-training:** Same as above.
+2. **Stage 2 — Gate Training:** Expert backbones are frozen, and the gating module is trained to learn the fusion weights.
+3. **Stage 3 — Joint Adversarial Fine-tuning:** The full model (experts + gate) is fine-tuned end-to-end with adversarial training, using a reduced backbone learning rate.

 ### Class Splits